-That’s why the RPE scale and breathing rate is a viable indicator of workout intensity and can be used as an alternative for heart rate monitor.
+That’s why the RPE scale and breathing rate is a viable indicators of workout intensity and can be used as an alternative to a heart rate monitor.

 Studies have shown that “both heart rate and rating of perceived exertion are effective in controlling the intensity of training, however, the use of rating of perceived exertion is easier to use and does not require special instrumentation” (Canário-Lemos, Rui et al. 2020).

 Benefits Of Doing Orangetheory Without Heart Rate Monitor

 As a whole, the OTF recommends using their heart rate monitor to ensure you stay within a “zone” for optimal afterburn effect.